-Finish setting up your campaign then click Continue to set up your ad group.
+Fill in your campaign details then click Continue to set up your ad group.

-On the "Add more details" page, fill out the specific campaign optimization fields: Pinterest tag, Conversion event, Attribution window, and Target average CPA.
+In the Optimization and delivery section, fill out these campaign optimization fields: Pinterest tag, Conversion event, Conversion window, and Target average CPA.

 Use as few campaigns and ad groups as possible to simplify the structure and provide clearer results.